 For new hires, an HR intranet simplifies onboarding by providing all necessary resources in one place, including welcome messages, task checklists, and training schedules.
 This helps new employees quickly acclimate to company culture and expectations.

 Features like quick polls, surveys, and discussion forums allow HR to regularly gauge employee sentiment.
-This feedback helps identify areas for improvement, ensuring employees’ voices are heard and valued.
+Understanding employee voice is a vital part of employee engagement software - and this feedback helps identify areas for improvement.

 An HR intranet nurtures organizational culture by sharing stories, celebrating achievements, and promoting company values.
 It serves as a digital space where employees can connect, collaborate, and feel part of a larger community.

-Dedicated well-being hubs within the HR intranet offer resources related to mental health, fitness programs, and employee assistance plans—supporting employee well-being, which is closely linked to engagement.
+Dedicated wellbeing hubs within employee engagement software offer resources related to mental health, fitness programs, and employee assistance plans—supporting employee wellbeing, which is closely linked to engagement.

 An HR intranet can promote diversity and inclusion through dedicated spaces for Employee Resource Groups (ERGs), D&I initiatives, and policies.
-These platforms encourage dialogue, support communities, and celebrate workplace diversity.
+Employee engagement software encourage dialogue, support communities, and celebrate workplace diversity.

 Learn more about driving employee engagement in our popular webinar: Unlock Employee Engagement – Empower Your Workforce with a Modern Intranet.